kovidgoyal/calibre/manual/function_mode.rst

 Another new feature is the use of ``replace.file_order`` -- setting that to ``'spine'`` means that if this search is run on multiple HTML files, the files are processed in the order in which they appear in the book.
+See :ref:`file_order_replace_all` for details.

 Auto create a Table of Contents